djpugh/MTfit/docs/source/man.rst

     dip2 (double)
     rake2 (double)

 If there are multiple events saved, then the next event starts immediately after the last with the same format.
-The output binary file can be re-read into python using mtfit.inversion.read_binary_output.
+The output binary file can be re-read into python using MTfit.inversion.read_binary_output.